CodemasonHQ/docs/environments.md

 <a name="cli-support"></a>
 ## Codemason CLI support
 By default the Codemason CLI will use the `development` environment.
-You may provide specify an environment with the `--environment` flag.
+You may provide an environment with the `--environment` flag.

 ```
-$ mason deploy --to pebble --environment production
+$ mason create pebble --environment production
 ```

 <a name="next-steps"></a>